 Salaries and emoluments; expenses for fieldwork; project and research materials and equipment; training courses; publication, dissemination and communication; administration fees (overhead) and external audit.

 4.2.
-MEPA and MoH will cover expenses related to staff representing the MEPA and MoH.
-Staff from MEPA and MoH that is directly involved in the intervention and implementation research may have costs covered by ICARS.
+MEPA and MoIDPLHSA will cover expenses related to staff representing the MEPA and MoIDPLHSA.
+Staff from MEPA and MoIDPLHSA that is directly involved in the intervention and implementation of the projects activities may have costs covered by ICARS.
 The specifics regarding this will be agreed on in the project documents.

 Article 5: Participation of Other Entities